How can I prevent cancer?

 - Skin Cancer

 Vaccines also help reduce cancer risk.
-The human papillomavirus (HPV) vaccine helps prevent most cervical cancers and some vaginal and vulvar cancers, and the hepatitis B vaccine can help reduce liver cancer risk.
-For more information on vaccines, visit The Center for Disease Control and Prevention website.
+The human papillomavirus (HPV) vaccine prevents cervical, anal, vaginal and vulvar cancers and anal and genital warts associated with certain types of HPV.
+The HPV vaccine may also reduce the risk of other HPV-related premalignant and malignant lesions of the oropharynx and penis.
+The hepatitis B vaccine can help reduce liver cancer risk.
+For more information on vaccines, visit

 Genetic Testing and Counseling